 In other words, the low renovation rate is not the only problem; not enough is done during renovations.
 Buildings are not properly insulated during renovation, and the technologies that would pay for themselves the most are not used often enough.
 As a result, buildings renovated today will soon need to be renovated again.

 The reasons for these shortcomings include a lack of awareness, a lack of motivation, financing problems, low returns on investment in the short run, and insufficient skills among firms, planners, and tradespeople who perform renovations.

 The dilemma of tenants and landlords is another major issue.
 Building owners do not have proper incentives to invest in renovations that merely lower the utility costs for their tenants.
-The situation is especially serious in Germany, where 22 million of the country's 39 million families do not own their own homes.
+The situation is especially serious in Germany, where 24 million of the country's 41 million households do not own their own homes.

 Trying to improve the situation

 At present, Germany is focusing on increasing its renovation rate from one percent per year (meaning that all buildings would be renewed within 100 years) to 2 percent (so that all buildings would be renewed within the next 40 years).

 The Energiewende has made great progress when it comes to electricity, for which a number of policy tools have been implemented, but progress in building renovations has been slower.
 If things are to speed up here, policies will have to be changed.
 The Energy Conservation Ordinance (EnEV) includes requirements for energy audits, replacements for old heating systems, and the quality of renovation steps.
 However, that last point is only effective if renovations are actually carried out.
 In Germany, there is no legal tool for speeding up retrofits.